dreamfactorysoftware/df-docs/docs/Installing DreamFactory/installation.md

 - [Windows Installation](windows-installation.md): If you are using Windows, this guide will walk you through the installation process step by step.

+- [Manual Installation](manual-installation.md): If you are using Windows, this guide will walk you through the installation process step by step.